EmeraldCHEN/Testing-with-Mocha-and-Chai/README.md

 - [Chai](https://www.chaijs.com/) is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework

-Command line
+Running Tests

-- Install dependencies: `npm install`
+- Install dependencies before run tests: `npm install`

 - Run all the tests: `npm run test`